 - This course is not available to local students of New Zealand

-- English language courses or ELICOS (English Language Intensive Courses for Overseas Students) is only meant to provide new dimensions to the career of international student by preparing then for direct entry to Swinburne University of Technology
+- English language courses or ELICOS (English Language Intensive Courses for Overseas Students) is only meant to provide new dimensions to the career of an international student by preparing them for direct entry to Swinburne University of Technology

 - The length of ELICOS depends upon the student’s level of English as well as whether if he or she wants to continue with another course available at Swinburne.

 - It is one of the countries to have seen frequent growth in the international students’ numbers.

 - Studying here gets awesome exposure to the country while gaining the best of education.